-Ghrelin, the complex molecule above and to the right, is a hormone that stimulates appetite in you and your pet.
-The body naturally produces it, mainly in the walls of the stomach and upper intestine. (ref) Ghrelin triggers a lot of other important activities as well.
-One is the release of growth hormone (GH) ; in that capacity ghrelin is called a secretagogue.
-Entyce is one of those secretagogues too - an artificial compound that mimics the effects of ghrelin.
+Ghrelin is the natural hormone that stimulates appetite in you and your pet.
+The body naturally produces it - mainly in the walls of the stomach and upper intestine.
+Ghrelin triggers a lot of other important activities as well.
+One is the release of growth hormone (GH).
+In that capacity ghrelin is called a secretagogue.
+Entyce (capromorelin) is one of those secretagogues too - an artificial compound that mimics the effects of ghrelin.
 Both also increases intestinal motility.
 That increases the rate at which food passes through your pet's intestine.
 They inhibit nausea. (ref) They have the potential to elevates blood glucose through their effects on the liver.
-Ghrelin also has has positive effects on heart function and blood pressure, increasing the strength of the heart and decreasing blood pressure . (ref1, ref2, ref3) Ghrelin also interplays with various cells of the immune system to enhance their function. (ref) In humans, ghrelin even has positive effects on sleep, anxiety and memory. (ref) If Entyce/ capromorelin has that ability too remains unknown.
+Ghrelin also has positive effects on heart function and blood pressure, increasing the strength of the heart and decreasing blood pressure. (ref1, ref2, ref3) Ghrelin also interplays with various cells of the immune system to enhance their function. (ref) In humans, ghrelin even has positive effects on sleep, anxiety and memory. (ref) If Entyce/capromorelin has those ability too remains unknown.

 Through its effect of stimulating the production of growth hormone, ghrelin (and similar bio-engineered drugs like capromorelin/Entyce) was thought to have the potential to slow the natural muscle loss and debility that comes with old age.
 Because of that, ghrelin it was a prime candidate for pharmaceutical companies looking for ways to slow the adversities of human aging.